How to Create a Video Monetization Strategy in 5 Steps [2025 Update]

 Many organizations with an online presence can benefit from incorporating live streaming into their website.

-Take fitness and exercise as one example.
+Take fitness and exercise as an example.
 Having large in-person classes is great, but imagine the possibilities of streaming your event live and reaching hundreds if not thousands of additional participants.
 This creates the potential to generate additional revenue and form connections with long-term clients for roughly the same amount of effort.

 CrossFit, Zumba, yoga, or spin classes are just a handful of fitness specialties that can benefit from live streaming.
 Even better, once these classes are over, they can be moved to your VOD library and continue to pay dividends as time goes on.